NWU-MuST/za_lex/README.md

 Specifically, it was originally set up to track work on updating and enhancing existing resources for the NTTS project funded by the _Department of Arts and Culture_ (DAC) of the Government of South Africa.

+The copyright and licence information for scripts in `./scripts/` can be found in `./COPYRIGHT` and `./LICENCE-APACHE`/`./LICENCE-MIT`.
+This repository also contains data from various sources under different licences in the `./data/*` directories.
+Copyright and licence information for data and third-party components is contained in each individual sub-directory or source file.

 For more information contact: _Daniel van Niekerk_ (http://www.nwu.ac.za/must).